ximmao/TransferEntropyBottleneck/README.md

 ### dependency

 Code is implemented with `python3.7` and `pytorch 1.8.1`, it also require torchvision for its pretrained network.
-To run 1d experiment, torchdiffeq is required.
+To run 1d time-series experiment, torchdiffeq is required.
 Please see the list of library dependencies:
 ```
 python=3.7
 torch==1.8.1